cuttle-cards/cuttle/docs/setup-development.md

 npm run start:dev
 ```

 This will also automatically open up [Vue Devtools](https://devtools.vuejs.org/).
-Alternatively, you can run them independantly with separate commands.
+Alternatively, you can run them independently with separate commands.

 ##### Start the Server (sails backend)